jeremytammik/tbc/a/1920_apply_code_changes.md

 </center>

-####<a name="2"></a> Local Language Forge Classes
+####<a name="3"></a> Local Language Forge Classes

-We are running a Forge hackathon this week and have Autodesk University coming up next, so there is a lot of exciting activity going on at that front.
+Back to topics of more genertal interest, we are running a Forge hackathon this week and have Autodesk University coming up next, so there is a lot of exciting activity going on at that front.

-If you are interested in learning more about Forge and your primary language is not English, one of our new local language classes may be of interest:
+If you are interested in learning more about Forge and your primary language is not English, one of our new local language classes may be for you:

 <!--
 Automation & Jumeaux Numériques pour l‘industrialisation de la construction (SD500073) (French)